alexlukyanets/parse_products/README.md

 - sqlalchemy

-### I need to tell that it was developed not enough.
+### I need to tell that it was developed but not enough at all.
 ### I havn't many time.
-It needs to write next pages request logic
+It needs to write next pages request logic.
 ### And for dolcegabbana.com crawler needs to extract more categories links
 ### Just skills which I can implement